Olivia Chow: 2023 mayoral by-election

 On transit, Chow proposed converting the Line 3 Scarborough corridor into a busway, once it has been decommissioned, estimated to cost $60 million with funding coming from savings realized by cancelling the Gardiner Expressway rebuild east of Cherry Street.
 She would reverse cuts made to the Toronto Transit Commission (TTC) in the 2023 budget and expand cell phone service on the subway system to all networks.

 Chow promised to create a team to reduce 9-1-1 wait times and expand the Toronto Community Crisis Service city-wide.
-She supports the plan endorsed by Toronto Public Health, CAMH and Toronto police chief Myron Demkiw to request a personal drug possession exemption from the federal government.
+She supports the plan endorsed by Toronto Public Health, the Centre for Addiction and Mental Health and Toronto police chief Myron Demkiw to request a personal drug possession exemption from the federal government.

 On June 26, 2023, Chow was elected as mayor of Toronto.
-In an election with 102 candidates, Chow won with 37.2% of the vote defeating Ana Bailão who placed second with 32.5%.
+In an election with 102 candidates, Chow won with 37% of the vote.
+Ana Bailão placed second with 33%.

+2026 mayoral election

+On May 25, 2026, Chow formally declared her candidacy for re-election.
+She is being challenged by Toronto City Councillor Brad Bradford and former federal Conservative Cabinet minister Chris Alexander in the October 26 mayoral election.
+Bradford previously ran against Chow in the 2023 by-election, placing eighth.
+She endorsed candidates in the concurrent city council elections, including former Liberal MP Nate Erskine-Smith in Ward 19 Beaches—East York.